Tetsurō Itodani: Shogi professional

 Itodani, together with Akira Inaba, Masayuki Toyoshima and Akihiro Murata, is one of four Kansai-based young shogi professionals who are collectively referred to as the "Young Kansai Big Four" (関西若手四天王 Kansai Wakate Shitennō).

+Itodani won the 37th Shinjin-Ō in October 2006 for his only non-major-title tournament championship.
+Itodani actually started the 37th Shinjin-Ō tournament while still an apprentice professional 3-dan, but was promoted to professional 4-dan during the tournament.

+Itodani defeated the reigning Ryūō Toshiyuki Moriuchi in 2014 to win the 27th Ryūō title for his first and to date only major title victory.

+In April–May 2026, Itodani challenged the reigning Meijin Sōta Fujii for the Meijin Title but lost the 84th Meijin Title Match 4 games to none.

 Promotion history

 The promotion history of Itodani is as follows: